zgoel317/heimdall/README.md

 [matryoshka](https://colab.research.google.com/drive/1jUcVe-PQBU7u48UoyCRO_RJqDGIAIbmD?usp=sharing)

-> Be careful of the dependencies

 [eval](https://colab.research.google.com/drive/1PQ-RIvkB_sOwSwQPxs0iDfWThX7ruX--?usp=sharing)
+> Be careful of the dependencies for eval - make sure the dependencies in the pyproject.toml in the sparsify repo linked in the pyproject.toml from the attribute repo match the rest of the dependencies needed for the attribute repo.